randoum/autonumeric-rails/README.md

 ## AJAX

 autonumeric-rails looks for `ajaxComplete` events which are trigger by jQuery every time an Ajax request finishes.
-As a result, rails-ujs elements (i.e. `data-remote` elements) now automatically initialize autonumeric fields after the AJAX request is complete.
+As a result, rails-ujs elements (i.e. `data-remote` elements) automatically initialize autonumeric fields after the AJAX request is complete.

 ## Javascript DOM manipulation